Ensembles

 For more information, please email Messan Jordan Benissan: [email protected]

-Colby’s active chamber music program will give you a variety of opportunities to make music with your peers.
-The guitar and flute ensembles are standing groups that perform each semester.
-Students also form many of their own ensembles, included string quartets, piano trios, and jazz combos.
+Colby’s active chamber music program provides a variety of opportunities to make music with other students.
+The guitar ensemble is a standing group that performs each semester.
+Students may also form their own ensemble with assistance from one of our applied music faculty, including string quartets, piano trios, and jazz combos.

-Ensembles perform in the Music Departmental Recital by audition, at the end of each semester.
-Recent chamber pieces performed includes Mendelssohn Trio in d minor, Beethoven String Quartet, Brahms Trio in B major.
-Chamber music groups are coached by members of our applied music faculty, and you can elect to take chamber music for academic credit or participate as an extra-curricular activity!
+Ensembles may perform by audition in the Music Departmental Recital, held at the end of each semester.
+Recent chamber pieces performed include Mendelssohn’s Piano Trio No. 1 in D minor, Beethoven String Quartets, and Brahms’s Piano Trio No. 1 in B major.
+Chamber music groups are coached by members of our applied music faculty, and students may elect to take chamber music for academic credit or participate on a non-credit basis as an extra-curricular activity.

 For students interested in joining the Guitar ensemble, contact Mark Leighton for more information: [email protected]

-For students interested in setting up an ensemble or joining one, please contact professor Yuri (Lily) Funahashi: [email protected].
+For students interested in setting up a chamber ensemble or joining one, please contact Yuri (Lily) Funahashi: [email protected].

 For students interested in joining a jazz combo, please contact Brendon Wilkins for more information: [email protected]